sunlightlabs/sunlightlabs/guides/welcome.md

 ## Slack

 We primarily use [Slack](https://sunlight.slack.com/) for office and team communications.
-There are channels for #labs, #design, #general, etc. We have a private channel #labs-private for labs too.
-Request an invite if we don't invite you!
+There are channels for [#labs](https://sunlight.slack.com/messages/labs/), [#design](https://sunlight.slack.com/messages/design/), [#general](https://sunlight.slack.com/messages/general/), etc. We also have a private channel [#labs-private](https://sunlight.slack.com/messages/labs-private/) for labs.
+Request an invite if we don't invite you first!

 ## Trello